 Dude, you want to step outside?

-You want to step outside.
+You want to step outside?

-I'm not standing.
+I'm not standing, pal.

-You shut up too.
+You shut up, too.

 All right, so this guy comes up out of nowhere.

-He gets the reason that he was there was a takedown here, and nobody by the way has been charged in the incident, is he goes up to these two guys.
+He gets, the reason that he was, there was a takedown here, and nobody, by the way, has been charged in the incident, is he goes up to these two guys.

 Can we talk about this?

-He bumped Is that the appropriate term?
+Is that the appropriate term?

 It's a belly bump.